DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2022-09-30-UsingParentheses.md

 The Dog chased the red ball
 ```

 Perfect, seems like everything is in order.
-I hope this article helped you achieve a better understanding of parentheses.
+I hope this article helped you achieve a better understanding of Parenthesis.

 PoshDad signing off! :rocket: :rocket: :rocket: